tony722/Zigen.Ccd.HxlPlusSerial/README.md

 Audio/Video Switcher Module for Crestron Home OS
 Connection: RS232 Serial

+### This serial driver only supports the following function:
+* Input/output switching

 ## Installation
 Copy the .pkg file to /user/ThirdPartyDrivers/Import
 on the processor using an FTP client or Crestron Toolbox